mxashlynn/Parquet/README.md

 # Repository Structure

-The solution contains several related projects, each of which is structured so that every folder corresponds to a namespace.
-In addition, there are non-project directories with additional files.
+The solution contains several related project.
+The C# employs the convention whereby every namespace gets its own folder.

 - **Documentation**
     - How to use the library and its tools.